 The Department of East Asian Languages and Cultures (EALC) offers a major and a minor in Chinese language and culture.
-As a major in Chinese, a student can expect to gain some proficiency in the language and acquire a foundation in Chinese literature, history and culture from earliest times to the present.
-All students majoring in Chinese must complete first- and second-level Chinese or its equivalent.
-They also must complete a prerequisite 200-level Civilization course and the two-semester literature survey, as well as additional advanced-level courses (300- and 400-level).
-In addition, all prime majors must complete the required EALC Capstone Experience.
+As a major in Chinese, a student can expect to gain proficiency in the language and acquire a foundation in Chinese literature, history and culture from earliest times to the present.
+All students majoring in Chinese must complete first- and second-level Chinese or their equivalent.
+They also must complete a prerequisite 200-level civilization course and the two-semester literature survey as well as additional advanced-level (300- and 400-level) courses.
+In addition, all prime majors must complete the required EALC capstone experience.

 The department strongly encourages overseas study of Chinese language and culture.
 All majors and minors are expected to maintain at least a B- average in all departmental courses.

 Language Placement: Placement tests are required for all students entering our language programs, with the exception of those students who have had no previous exposure to the language and wish to enroll in the first semester of the first year of instruction.
 Students who test into second-year Chinese and satisfactorily complete (with a grade of B- or better) at least one semester of language study may petition for 3 units of retroactive credit; students who test into third year or above and satisfactorily complete (with a grade of B- or better) at least one semester of language study may petition for 6 units of retroactive credit.
 Credit is limited to 3 units for those testing into second year and 6 units for those testing into third year or above.
 Please note that students with native language proficiency as determined by the Chinese language section as well as students who enroll in courses below their placement level are ineligible for retroactive credit units.
 Students who misrepresent their language proficiency so as to gain entrance into a course at the elementary or intermediate level will be dropped from that course.

 Units required: Eight courses for a minimum of 24 upper-level (300-level or above) units